perfsonar/distribution/debian/README.md

 ## Release

 The `make-release.sh` script is to be used when releasing a Debian package.
-It must be run in the debian/ branch you want to use for the release.
+It must be run in the debian/version branch you want to use for the release.
 When you run it, it will:
  - check the version of the package in the debian/changelog
  - verify a corresponding git tag exist in the upstream branch
+ - refresh the quilt patches
+ - updates the distribution submodule to latest commit
  - updates the debian changelog to the new release
  - git commit and tag on the debian branch